-Doubts linger after U.S. and China sign initial trade deal
+Concerns linger after U.S. and China sign initial trade deal

 Commitments include $54 billion in additional energy purchases, $78 billion in additional manufacturing purchases, $32 billion more in farm products, and $38 billion in services, according to deal documents released by the White House and China’s Finance Ministry.

 Liu said Chinese companies would buy $40 billion in U.S. agricultural products annually over the next two years “based on market conditions” which may dictate timing of purchases in any given year.

 Beijing had balked at committing to buy set amounts of U.S. farm goods earlier, and has inked new soybean contracts

 with Brazil since the trade war started.